Our Attorneys Seek Justice For Abuse Victims In New Jersey

 Needless to say, the vast majority of sexual assault and abuse cases fulfill the requirements for both assault and battery.
 Most also fulfill the requirements for intentional infliction of emotional distress, though proving this claim in court can be tricky.
 It's important to remember that these are intentional torts, requiring a finding of intention on the offender's part.

-What Is Negligence When Handling Types Of Sexual Crimes?
+What Is Negligence When Handling Sex Crimes In New Jersey?

 In simple terms, negligence is the failure to uphold a pre-existing legal duty, either through a mistake, error or failure to use reasonable care in fulfilling the duty.
 The legal doctrine of negligence recognizes that certain people and organizations owe other people a duty to use reasonable care.
 This concept should be clear from the example of a physician.
 Doctors owe their patients a duty to comply with recognized standards of medical practice.
 Any doctor who violates those standards, causing harm, has committed negligence.

-Just like our example of the doctor, millions of organizations, institutions and individuals owe other people a duty of care.
-In many cases, this duty entails an obligation to provide adequate protections against criminal activity, including sexual abuse and sexual assault.
+Just like our example of the doctor, millions of organizations, institutions, and individuals owe other people a duty of care.
+In many cases, this duty entails an obligation to provide adequate protection against criminal activity, including sexual abuse and sexual assault.

 Employers owe their employees a duty to maintain a reasonably safe workplace, one free of sex assault and sexual harassment.
 Churches owe their followers a duty to ensure that no priests sexually abuse children under their watch.
 Businesses small and large owe their customers a duty to provide adequate security.

 The theory of negligence also recognizes that direct offenders aren't the only ones who facilitate sexual misconduct.
-The responsibility is also borne by organization, institutions, businesses and other individuals in charge of monitoring the activities of direct offenders.
+The responsibility is also borne by organizations, institutions, businesses, and other individuals in charge of monitoring the activities of direct offenders.
 This is the power of the civil justice system.
-Despite bearing a responsibility for allowing the actions of direct offenders, most negligent third-parties will never face any liability in the criminal justice system for allowing the abuse to happen.
+Despite bearing responsibility for allowing the actions of direct offenders, most negligent third parties will never face any liability in the criminal justice system.

 But in the civil justice system, these parties are still on the hook.
 If you or a loved one has recently been victimized in a crime of a sexual nature, it's important to understand your state's laws.
 From Newark and Trenton to Atlantic City and Wildwood, holding a predator criminally responsible is a key aspect of the healing process.
-We recommend meeting with a New Jersey sexual abuse lawyer who can help guide you during your recovery.
-To discuss your case and legal options, schedule your free case evaluation with our legal team.
-You can call us or fill out the contact form on this page.
+We recommend meeting with an experienced sexual assault lawyer in NJ who can help guide you during your recovery.

 In New Jersey, different statutes of limitations hold for forms of sexual assault and sexual abuse.
 The statute of limitations for criminal cases of sexual assault involving adult survivors is currently set at 2 years, beginning on the date of the assault, or within 7 years of the date you realized the harm the assault has caused you, whichever date comes later.

 In addition to these changes, the new law is set to open a two-year window for victims who were previously barred by the statute of limitations.
-Within this two year window, survivors will be able to file suit over cases of child sexual abuse that occurred decades ago, even if they were previously unable to do so because the statute of limitations had already passed.
+Within this two-year window, survivors will be able to file suit over cases of child sexual abuse or child molestation that occurred decades ago, even if they were previously unable to do so because the statute of limitations had already passed.

-Victims should do all that they can to hold their offender(s) both criminally and financially responsible for the extensive damages they've caused.
+Victims should do all that they can hold their offender(s) both criminally and financially responsible for the extensive damages they've caused.
 If you or a loved one have been the victim of sexual abuse, you should contact the police if you haven't already.
-Additionally, one of our experienced lawyers can help you come forward and tell your story as well as seek compensation for expenses related to your traumatic incident.
+Additionally, an experienced New Jersey sexual abuse lawyer can help you seek compensation for expenses related to your traumatic incident.

 Resources For Victims Of Sexual Abuse & Assault In NJ